This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Pena Palace

 Portugal is home to many of Europe’s most famous monuments and historical sites, but the one that usually gets more attention is the colorful, famous Pena Palace.
-Situated on a hill in one of the most beautiful cities in Portugal, Sintra, this is one of the quintessential fairytale castles in Europe.
+Situated on a hill in one of the most beautiful cities in Portugal, Sintra, this is one of the most beautiful palaces in Europe.
 It’s a UNESCO World Heritage Site and one of the Seven Wonders of Portugal.

 The Pena Palace was built in the 19th century by order of King Ferdinand II, though it was erected on top of the ruins of a monastery dating back to the Middle Ages.
 It showcases a mix of architectural styles and influences, and no one can resist its bright colors and surrounding scenic views.